outerim/bountiful-ultimate/_pages/participate.md

 The most important thing you can do for the team is to [attend practice](/practice) regularly.
 Take time outside of practice to work on your throws and improve your fitness.

 The next most important thing you can do is **recruit your friends**.
-Share this website on social media, pass out [flyers](/files/flyer.pdf) at school, invite people to come to practice with you, etc.
+Share this website on social media, invite people to come to practice with you, etc.

 Finally, learn as much as you can about the sport.
 Read the rules, watch games online, and check out these additional resources to help you learn the game.